pombredanne/Saiweb.co.uk/source/_posts/2012-06-29-baking-a-pwnberry-pi.markdown

 <strong>Education, got it ... so why the pi?</strong>

-Simple really, inexpesnive 600MHZ arm processor that can boot linux and run from a battery pack.
+Simple really, inexpensive 600MHZ arm processor that can boot linux and run from a battery pack.

  The peak consumption I read somewhere is around 700ma, the battery pack in question is a 5000maH which asusming we see a 60% return on a full charge equestes to roughly 4.5hrs run time total.